Manuel Arteaga: Hajduk Split

 Arteaga signed a loan deal with Croatian football club Hajduk Split on 25 January 2016 and made his debut as a substitute against NK Slaven Belupo in February that year.
 On 20 February 2016, he played against NK Lokomotiva in an away defeat where he was substituted at halftime.
-After that game, Artega didn't play for Hajduk anymore for reasons unknown.
+After that game, Artega did not play for Hajduk anymore for reasons unknown.
 On 7 June 2016, his loan spell with Hajduk Split was terminated.

 Indy Eleven

 On 11 January 2021, USL Championship club Indy Eleven announced that they had signed Arteaga.
-On June 7, 2022, Arteaga was named player of the week for Week 13 of the 2022 USL Championship season.
-He was released by Indy Eleven on November 30, 2022, following the conclusion of the 2022 season.
+On 7 June 2022, Arteaga was named player of the week for Week 13 of the 2022 USL Championship season.
+He was released by Indy Eleven on 30 November 2022, following the conclusion of the 2022 season.

 Phoenix Rising FC

-Arteaga signed with Phoenix Rising FC on December 13, 2022.
+Arteaga signed with Phoenix Rising FC on 13 December 2022.
+On 1 April 2023, he scored a brace in a 2–2 draw against San Diego Loyal.

 International career

 On 13 March 2011 in the Sudamericano U-17 2011.
-Arteaga scored twice away to Brazil U-17 in the 5th and 8th minute, the score ended 4-3 to Venezuela.
-He made his full international debut as a Substitute on 7 August 2011 in a friendly under César Farías against El Salvador, losing the match 2-1.
+Arteaga scored twice away to Brazil U-17 in the 5th and 8th minute, the score ended 4–3 to Venezuela.
+He made his full international debut as a Substitute on 7 August 2011 in a friendly under César Farías against El Salvador, losing the match 2–1.